side-wave1

 Lichen Planus

-Lichen Planus, a chronic autoimmune condition, affects skin, mucosa, hair, and nails, often in middle-aged adults, causing small, flat, purplish lesions.
+Lichen Planus is a chronic autoimmune condition that affects the skin, mucous membranes, hair, and nails—most commonly in middle-aged adults.
+It typically causes small, flat, purplish lesions.
 Management involves medications to control symptoms and prevent complications.

 Read More